sapnagowda/foundry-demo/05-entra-agent-id-ca/README.md

 ## Goal
 Attach an Entra “Agent ID” Conditional Access policy to the agent identity and prove measurable enforcement.

+An agent identity is a special service principal in Microsoft Entra ID.
+It represents an identity that the agent identity blueprint created and is authorized to impersonate.

 ## You will end with
 - Conditional Access for Agent ID policy targeting the agent identity
 - A triggerable allow/deny condition to demonstrate enforcement